Voice: +1

 green field factory project, selecting the locale for the

-billion-dollar plant.
-Mr. Cohen was educated at Cornell University, where he
+Cornell University, where he

 studied planning and policy development.
-He is a Certified Master of International Business from
+He is a Certified Master of

-Tokyo University; and also holds an Executive Business
+Tokyo University; and also

 Management Certificate from New York University.
 Roger is a member of